zos-spark/scala-workbench-deprecated/README.md

 ### Manage the Workbench Container

 To create and start a workbench container, run the `start.sh` script.
-You must set the Spark master for the IBM z/OS Platform for Apache Spark.
-You can do this by setting the `SPARK_HOST` environment variable.
+You must set the Spark master for the IBM z/OS Platform for Apache Spark and the Workbook IP.
+You can do this by setting the `SPARK_HOST` and `WORKBOOK_IP` environment variables.

 The Workbench is set to use password authentication by default, if you wish to turn it off, you will need to comment out the `PASSWORD` entry in the `docker-compose.yml` file.
 Otherwise you can build the workbench as follows: